-The Department of Labor has set guidelines regarding Internships under The Fair Labor Standards Act.
+The Department of Labor has set guidelines regarding Internships under The Fair Labor Standards Act (DOL Fact Sheet).
 Organizations will see more interest and stronger applicants if an internship is a paid position.

 If you are wondering whether your position would qualify as an internship/co-op, NKU follows the National Association of Colleges and Employers (NACE) guidance, as outlined below.